voxeltheater/handbook/tech/network.md

 ## WiFi
 >WiFi Name `The Voxel`<br>Password `HelloBaltimore`

+## Equipment

-## Ethernet Switches
+### Ethernet Switches
 All traffic on the Theatre network is routed through a pair of Netgear M4300-52G-PoE+ switches.
 These switches can handle specialized bandwidth-intensive tasks such as NDI Video, as well as handling IP Audio such as Dante, sACN, and Art-Net.

 `ToDo: describe the configuration on Theatre network`

-## Internet Connection
+### Internet Connection
-The Voxel's Internet service is from Comcast.
+The Voxel's Internet service is from Comcast, though a cable modem.
 The advertised speed is `300Mbps download` and `30Mbps upload`.
 Actual speeds may vary.
 For reference, YouTube and other streaming services recommend upload speeds of 6 Mbps for streaming HD 1080p video at 30 fps.